Magica-Chen/co-locationship/README.md

 co_locationship.calculate_network(verbose=False, filesave=True)
 ```

-The code in `Line 6`, `Line 9`, `Line 24` may takes a long time, so it is better to run them separately, and save these interim results.
+The code in `Line 6`, `Line 9`, `Line 12` `Line 27` may takes a long time, so it is better to run them separately, and save these interim results.

 ### Social relationship network